By Dave Rosenberg Past Grand Master Independent Order of Odd Fellows Jurisdiction of California

 The current Odd Fellows Lodge Hall was built in 1955 and sits right in the heart of Downtown Davis.

-Over the past four years, we have totally remodeled the Lodge Hall, complete with new elevator, new restrooms, new modern kitchen, new roof, wood paneling, and carpeting.
+Over the past few years, we have totally remodeled the Lodge Hall, complete with new elevator, new restrooms, new modern kitchen, new roof, wood paneling, and carpeting.

 The Lodge Hall, both the Lower Hall and the Upper Hall, is constantly busy – being utilized about 20 days every month for Lodge and community uses.